SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/Sequential logic/memory.rst.txt

    * - Kinds
      - Description
    * - blackboxAll
-     - Blackbox all memory.\ :raw-html-m2r:`<br>` Throw an error on unblackboxable memory
+     - | Blackbox all memory.
+       | Throw an error on unblackboxable memory
    * - blackboxAllWhatsYouCan
      - Blackbox all memory which are blackboxable
    * - blackboxRequestedAndUninferable
-     - Blackbox memory specified by the user and memory which are known to be uninferable (mixed width, ...). :raw-html-m2r:`<br>` Throw an error on unblackboxable memory
+     - | Blackbox memory specified by the user and memory which are known to be uninferable (mixed width, ...).
+       | Throw an error on unblackboxable memory
    * - blackboxOnlyIfRequested
-     - Blackbox memory specified by the user\ :raw-html-m2r:`<br>` Throw an error on unblackboxable memory
+     - | Blackbox memory specified by the user
+       | Throw an error on unblackboxable memory

 To explicitly set a memory to be blackboxed, you can its ``generateAsBlackBox`` function.